 - Watch out for any changes in behaviour – poor performance at work, lateness, taking sick leave, minor accidents

 - Watch for anger, irritability, depression, lack of interest, lack of concentration

 - Take time to allow a trauma survivor to tell their story

 - Let them talk, don’t interrupt the flow or come back with your own experiences

-- Tell a survivor you know how they feel – you don’t
+- Tell a survivor you know how they feel, especially if you don’t.

-- Tell a survivor they’re lucky to be alive – they’ll get angry
+- Tell a survivor they’re “Lucky to be alive.”

-- Minimise their experience – “it’s not that bad, surely…”
+- Minimise their experience by saying things such as, “It’s not that bad, surely…”